-D5310 has become a proven, capable and most welcome addition to the LDG fleet.
-Her debut in traffic to the public was on Saturday 26th September 2009 and was attended by all owners of the loco in preservation so far.
+Until her unfortunate failure in 2018, D5310 has been a proven, capable and most welcome addition to the LDG fleet for 9 years.
+Her Welsh debut in traffic to the public was on Saturday 26th September 2009, which was attended by all owners of the loco in preservation so far.

 Her debut also saw her sport a most appropriate headboard, made (and modelled) by Iain Ross:

 The photo below, courtesy of Simon Searle, show her arrival at Llangollen on the 9th September 2009.

 The loco worked all but one of our 2010 running days and at both 1960’s and Diesel weekend.
 In 2011, she has continued to work regularly at Llangollen and also travelled to the Wensleydale and Severn Valley Railways as a gala visitor.
 She has performed impeccably, receiving only minor attention to a few little niggles since arrival at the railway.
 A problematic brake changeover valve has been replaced, the load regulator changed for a spare as the original was producing an over voltage as the loco took power and some minor oil leaks have been sorted.
 A most odd fault that saw the engine shut down when the loco ran over rough rail joints or someone slammed the eletrical cubicle door was (eventually and after much head scratching) traced to a loose leg on a circuit breaker mounted in the cubicle.
 This was replaced in 2009 and all has been well since.